 The Company's financial statements have been prepared in accordance with IFRS.
 The preparation of financial statements in accordance with IFRS required management to make estimates and assumptions that affect the reported amounts of assets and liabilities as at the date of the financial statements.
 Actual results could differ from these estimates.
-The significant accounting policies used by the Company in this regard are discussed in detail in the note 2 of the 2017 annual audited financial statements.
+The significant accounting policies used by the Company in this regard are discussed in detail in the note 4 of the 2018 financial statements.